 In numerous studies, CBD has been demonstrated to be a safe and effective drug.

-It has the potential to improve numerous medical conditions from acne to epilepsy and even cancer, with very few side effects, if any at all.
+It has the potential to improve numerous medical conditions from acne to epilepsy and chronic pain, with very few side effects, if any at all.

 While side effects are not common, they can happen.
-Some side effects you may experience with CBD are lightheadedness, dry mouth[ix], and sedation.
+Some side effects you may experience with CBD are lightheadedness, dry mouth[ix], upset stomach, diarrhea, and sedation.

-If you do get some mild but unpleasant side effects with CBD, try taking the dose down.
+If you do get some mild but unpleasant side effects with CBD, try decreasing the dose.
 Oftentimes, negative side effects from CBD are from taking too high of a dose.
-Start with a low CBD dosage first, assess its effects, and either increase or decrease the dose till you find a dose that can effectively control your symptoms.
+Start with a low CBD dosage first, assess its effects, and either increase or decrease the dose until you find a dose that can effectively control your symptoms.

 If you’re just starting out and you don’t know how much CBD to take, a typical start off point is 5 – 10 mg, one or two times per day.